GreenInfo-Network/Leaflet-Control-Credits/README.md

     }).addTo(map);

 #Options
-All options are REQUIRED.

-* *image* - An URL of the image to put into the right-hand side.
+* *image* - REQUIRED.
+An URL of the image to put into the right-hand side.
 May be any size you like, but to look good should be appropriate to the _text_ content.
 I like 35x35 to 40x40 for two lines.
-* *text* - When the image is clicked, this HTML will be shown.
+* *text* - REQUIRED.
+When the image is clicked, this HTML will be shown.
 Up to you, but should be fairly brief and have a height that looks good for your image.
 I like two lines for a 35x35 image.
-* *link* - The left-hand text is a hyperlink, and this is the target URL.
+* *link* - REQUIRED.
+The left-hand text is a hyperlink, and this is the target URL.
 It will open in a new window/tab.
+* *width* - Optional; the width of the control.
+Should match that if your image.
+Defaults to 39px.
+* *height* - Optional; the height of the control.
+Should match that if your image.
+Defaults to 39px.

 #Credits
 Thanks to my employer, GreenInfo Network http://www.greeninfo.org/ for the time to make this control.